NilFoundation/zkLLVM/gitbook-docs/circuit-development/circuit-generation.md

 In case if you don't want to use Docker, you can install the compiler manually.
 It can be done by following the [installation](../getting-started/installation.md) guide.

-Once you've installed the compiler or built the Docker - you can start writing your circuit.
+Once you've installed the compiler or built the Docker image - you can start writing your circuit.

 ## Flow